 Can I contribute content anonymously?

-You sure can, but if there are major issues with your contribution and we don’t feel the content is not ready to be published, then you agree that we will minimally edit it to comply with the website’s style guide.
+You sure can, but if there are major issues with your contribution and we don’t think the content is ready to be published, then you agree that we will minimally edit it to comply with the website’s style guide.

 How is my contribution going to be rewarded?